cara-tm/pat_article_social/help.md

 ###CSS layout

-All embedded Tweets are wrapped into a div with a .pat-twttr class.
+All embedded Tweets are wrapped into a div with a class selector named "pat-twttr".

 The following CSS rules allow embedded Tweets to be "Responsive" friendly: